tejasanilshah/tejasanilshah.github.io/about.markdown

 permalink: /about/
 ---

-This is a portfolio site, and will be used to showcase my work.
+Hi, I'm Tejas.
+I'm a Master's student at the University of Tartu, Estonia.

+I like to write about code, adventures, food and like to interleave philosophy into most of my writing.